A Fresh Start: Make This Year the Year You Gain Financial Control

 Track your spending

 From there, add up your monthly income and deduct your expenses.
-The money left over is what you have available for paying off debt, savings, entertainment and other things.
+The money left over is what you have available for paying off debt, savings, entertainment and other nonessential things.
 If you have a negative number, that means your expenses exceed your income.
-Determine if there are areas where you can cut back or reduce expenses so that the amount going out each month doesn’t surpass the amount coming in.
+Determine if there are areas where you can cut back or reduce expenses so the amount going out each month doesn’t surpass the amount coming in.

 By understanding how much you spend and where you spend it, you’ll be able to create a budget and set a strong foundation for your financial future.